faridani/PrivatePilot/private-pilot-extension/README.md

 # Private Pilot VSCode Extension

 ## Overview
 **Private Pilot** is a powerful VSCode extension designed to enhance developer productivity by integrating AI-driven assistance directly within the Visual Studio Code IDE.
-Leveraging the Ollama AI backend, Private Pilot provides real-time code suggestions, automated bug fixes, intelligent code commenting, and an interactive chat interface to streamline your coding workflow.
+It can communicate with multiple large language model providers—including Ollama, OpenAI, Grok, and Claude—to deliver real-time code suggestions, automated bug fixes, intelligent code commenting, and an interactive chat interface to streamline your coding workflow.

 **Version:** 0.3.0